Joel Selwood: 2013

-Selwood's elevated performances throughout the season were recognised and rewarded through several end of season awards.
-He was named to his third All-Australian as the starting centerman and honoured with the captaincy of the All-Australian team for the first time in his career.
-He won his first ever AFLPA Best Captain Award whilst also being honoured with his second consecutive, and third overall AFLPA Robert Rose Award as the adjudicated most courageous player.
-Selwood also placed as the runner-up to Gary Ablett for both the AFLPA Most Valuable Player Award and the Brownlow Medal, his highest placing for both individual awards.
-He polled a career-best 27 votes for the Brownlow Medal.
-He also finished third in the AFL Coaches Association Champion Player of the Year Award.
-Having finished the season at the club with the most clearances (128), second most disposals (615), second most tackles (140), second most inside 50s (103), fourth-most goals (30), and third most goal assists (20), he was awarded a second Carji Greeves Medal.
+Selwood's elevated performances throughout the season were recognised and rewarded through several end-of-season awards.
+He was named for the third time as an All-Australian as the starting centreman and honoured with the captaincy of the All-Australian team for the first time in his career.
+He won his first-ever AFLPA Best Captain Award whilst also being honoured with his second consecutive—and third overall—AFLPA Robert Rose Award as the adjudicated most courageous player.
+Selwood also placed as the runner-up to former teammate Gary Ablett Jr for both the AFLPA Most Valuable Player Award and the 2013 Brownlow Medal, his highest placing for both individual awards.
+He polled a career-best 27 votes for the Brownlow Medal, just one vote shy of Ablett Jr. He also finished third in the AFL Coaches Association Champion Player of the Year Award.
+Having finished the season at the club with the most clearances (128), second-most disposals (615), second-most tackles (140), second-most inside-50s (103), fourth-most goals (30), and third-most goal assists (20), he was awarded a second Carji Greeves Medal.